-It’s not unusual to hear people speak about first, second, and third degree burns when talking about skin injuries that result from an explosion or fire.
-Oftentimes, people don’t understand the significance of these descriptors.
+It is not unusual to hear people speak about first, second, and third-degree burns when talking about skin injuries that result from an explosion or fire.
+Oftentimes, people do not understand the significance of these descriptors.

 A first-degree burn is when only the outermost layer of skin is damaged.
-These burns are similar to sunburns and normally do not require significant medical attention.
+These burns are like sunburns and normally do not require significant medical attention.

 Second-degree burns indicate that the skin’s top and second layers (the epidermis and the dermis) have been burned.
 Often these injuries result in blisters and appear dry, with white coloring.
 Occasionally these injuries need skin grafts for healing.

-Third-degree burns happen when there has been significant damage to the outer and the second layer of skin.
+Third-degree burns happen when there has been severe damage to the outer and the second layer of skin.
 Skin grafts will be necessary for healing, and longer-term medical care is also likely.